Ibis Point in Jacksonville

 Ibis Point Market Scorecard

-Ibis Point is currently a no active listings.
-Limited supply, a median asking price of n/a.
+Ibis Point is currently a strong seller's market.
+About 1.1 months of supply, a median asking price of $749,000, and homes go under contract in about 14 days.

 Months supply